 ADVANCED CERTIFICATE IN ORNAMENTAL HORTICULTURE

-This course provides professional training for people to work in the management, care and development of gardens, parks, or other areas of horticulture.
+Professional training for working in amenity or ornamental horticulture - management, care and development of gardens, parks, or other landscapes.

 Course Code: VHT077